 I’ve been on both ends of human performance.
-I’ve been last in class and first in class, in multiple disciplines in my life, from academics, martial arts, business, relationships and pursuits.
+I’ve been last in class and first in class, in multiple disciplines in my life, from academics, martial arts, business, relationships, and pursuits.
 Through the years, I always wondered what are the key principles of high performance.
 Is it motivation, is it discipline or is it willpower?

 Secondly, I also wanted some research behind it.
-I didn’t want to be one of those self help writers that write another cheesy post on ’10 Steps to feel better about yourself today’.
+I didn’t want to be one of those self-help writers that write another cheesy post on ’10 steps to feel better about yourself today’.

 How is genuine self-esteem is actually generated?
-Why do some people feel like fraud and why some people feel like a king?
+Why do some people feel like a fraud and why some people feel like a king?
 Why some people feel deserving of things in their life, and some people struggle with it?
 Why do some people boast of things they never did accomplish, and are perfectly fine with not doing so?

 I’ll argue that high performance boils down to multiple variables, from the environment and your childhood experiences.
 I’ll also argue that self-esteem is a key fundamental of all high-performance behavior.
 Your behaviour boils down to one’s self-esteem.
 How much you believe you’re worth, deep down.
 Self-esteem leads to courage and eventually leads to an expanded life.

 It’s hard not to notice the parallels between self-esteem and childhood experiences.
-It’s also not uncommon to find people with problematic childhoods growing up with self esteem issues: self-sabotaging in academics, career, and relationships.
+It’s also not uncommon to find people with problematic childhoods growing up with self-esteem issues: self-sabotaging in academics, career, and relationships.

 The issues also come often in two main spectrums: you either had it too tough or had it too easy.
-Hence, you lack true self esteem.
+Hence, you lack true self-esteem.

 It’s also hard not to notice that most parents have high expectations for their children, yet, they didn’t and are unable to replicate similar expectations and behaviors in themselves in the past or present.
 This is the similar of leadership, your troops only follow you when you’re able and willing to execute upon similar tasks.
 If a sales manager isn’t able to make a sales call and only makes his employees do it, he’s not going to be a manager for long!

 In an idealistic world, your employers, friends, and family are going to recognize the best virtues in you.
-However, in the real-world these often pans out in the opposite.
+However, in the real world, these often pans out in the opposite.
 I’m not going to bore you on the cliché that you are the average of the five people you spend the most time with.
 However, it’s true.

-To give you an example, your self esteem is going to be compromised if you’re attempting to lose weight and the people around you don’t believe that you are capable of that.
+To name an example: your self-esteem maybe compromised if you’re attempting to lose weight and the people around you don’t believe that you are capable of that.
 Yet, these are the exact people that you define as ‘friends’.
-It’s weird that some loosely define friendships as people that subtlety put you down.
+It’s weird that many loosely define friendships as people that subtlety put you down.

 If you studied the philosophers from Plato to Socrates, friendship to them is defined as a constant open debate, growth and an introspect discussion into their lives.

-Self esteem is the judgment you pass on yourself, and by the standards by which you judge yourself.
-If someone lacks self esteem, they will feel driven to fake it, to create the illusion of self esteem.
+Self-esteem is the judgment you pass on yourself, and by the standards by which you judge yourself.
+If someone lacks self-esteem, they will feel driven to fake it, to create the illusion of self-esteem.

 It has two interrelated aspects: it entails a sense of personal efficacy and a sense of personal worth.
-It is the conviction that one is competent to live, and worth of living.
+It is the conviction that one is competent to live, and worth living.